 While a serial number may produce more accurate results, being able to provide your online profile information is still helpful.
-If you have an online profile that’s specific to your device, keep track of the registration information for that profile the same way you do for your registration information and serial numbers
+If you have an online profile that’s specific to your device, keep track of the information for that profile the same way you do for your registration information and serial numbers.

-There you have it – three easy ways to protect your device from theft and they only take a few minutes to complete.
+There you have it.
+Three easy ways to protect your tech from theft and they only take a few minutes to complete.
 If you enjoyed this article, check out the second post in this three-part series, 5 Ways to Protect Your Internet of Things.

 Stay informed with industry-relevant emails curated by our team of experts.